 We used a Round mirror over mirror over the vanity and played with infinity reflecting mirror on opposite mirror.
 So we called it “The Hall of Mirrors”.
 It won the Showhouse room award for “Best Showhouse room in America” from House Beautiful.
 It was the year’s best room, usually bathrooms are not selected.The Serpentine vanity top with salvaged legs and round mirror.
 Hellman Mansion, Pacific Heights, San Francisco.
 The concept of Infinity, Eternity, and Tromp-l’oeil has always fascinated me.
 If even momentarily you are able to transport yourself into another dimension, that in itself is worth Design effort.

 It is a sort of powder room in the second level, serving a Library and Guest bedroom.
 The owner suggested I recycle some fixtures of the 1906 House, so I took the Nickel Silver legs from an old Vanity and used them.
 I designed a “Serpentine” top, as I wanted the side facing the entrance to be soft, rather than abrupt.
-The piece is marbleized to resemble Carrara marble, as is the Round mirror over the wall to wall mirror on the wall.
+The bottom piece is marbleized to resemble Carrara marble, as is the Round mirror over the wall to wall mirror on the wall.

 An Austrian Olympic skater, asked us to do his pied-à-terre or home away from home in Belvedere-Tiburon, a 900 ft2. apartment with one bathroom.
 Extra storage was required and added to the vanity wall, as well as his and her basins, swivel faucets, defogger, wall mounted hair dryer, electrified makeup mirror and other conveniences.
 The point was to make him travel lighter, minimalist in style like a skating ring.

 The bathroom at the Belvedere-Tiburon, apartment.